New England Revolution: Academy system

 The New England Revolution Academy is an elite youth development program fully-funded by the senior club and recognized by U.S. Soccer as one of the top 10 youth development programs in the country.
 Competing in MLS Next, a successor to the U.S. Soccer Development Academy, the Revolution Academy provides local players throughout Greater Boston and beyond (regardless of their financial situation) a pathway to a professional career.

 All Revolution youth team home matches are played at Gillette Stadium.
 However, due to scheduling conflicts, some home matches in the past have been hosted at the B.M.C.
 Durfee High School in Fall River, Massachusetts, and the Fruit Street Fields (located in Hopkinton, Massachusetts).

 Since 2010 when Diego Fagúndez became the Revolution's first ever MLS Homegrown Player Rule signing, the Revolution have promoted several other youth prospects from their academy team, including Scott Caldwell, Zachary Herivaux, Justin Rennicks, Noel Buck, Esmir Bajraktarević, and Damian Rivera.
+Most recently, the Revolution have signed many new academy players to professional contracts.
+Eric Klein, Damario McIntosh, Cristiano Olivera, Javaun Mussenden, and most notably Peyton Miller.

 On January 2, 2025, New England Revolution sold academy prospect Esmir Bajraktarevic to Dutch club PSV Eindhoven in a deal reportedly worth up to $6 million.

 Club culture

 Supporters

 Revolution fans often fly the New England pine flag at matches.
 The flag has also been incorporated into the club's kit.

-"End Zone Militia" firing flintlock muskets following a New England goal during a match against Chicago in 2013.
+The End Zone Militia firing flintlock muskets following a New England goal during a match against Chicago in 2013.

 The team's supporter's clubs are called the "Midnight Riders" and "The Rebellion".
 The name 'Midnight Riders' is in honor of the famous rides of Paul Revere and William Dawes, who announced the departure of British troops from Boston to Concord at the beginning of the American Revolution.
 The two groups together occupy the north stand of the stadium, which they have nicknamed "The Fort".
 The Fort is a general admission section and draws its name from the revolutionary theme which runs through the team supporters.
-In the same theme, the Revolution also employ a corps known as the End Zone Militia, a group of American Revolutionary War reenactors founded in 1996 by Geoff Campbell.
+In the same theme, the Revolution also employ a corps known as the End Zone Militia, a group of American Revolutionary War reenactors founded in 1996 by Geoff Campbell, a reenactor for the 9th Massachusetts Regiment (26th Continental Regiment), also employed by the Patriots at the same venue.
 The reenactors wear authentic 18th century clothing including the iconic colonial tricorn hat, and carry flintlock black gunpowder muskets which are ceremoniously fired when the Revolution score a goal.